pogor2p/alison/README.md

-# InterPlate
+# Alison travel
-start project for InterTeam.
+Layout for website.